 What is Biodanza?

 For some, Biodanza is guided expressive movement that brings a sense of renewal and optimism.
 For others Biodanza is a profound growth journey.

-Whatever the case is for you, it only takes a single session of Biodanza to feel energised, restored and in a positive space.
-And, with regular practice you can expect to get closer to what you really want for your life.
+A single session of Biodanza leaves you feeling energised and more positive.
+With regular practice you can expect to get closer to what you really want for your life.

-The psychologist Rolando Toro Araneda developed Biodanza in the 1960s based on studies in anthropology, psychology and biology and has been evolving ever since.
+Psychologist Professor Rolando Toro Araneda developed Biodanza in the 1960s based on studies in anthropology, psychology and biology.
 It was born from his desire to live in a more peaceful and compassionate world

 How does it work?